Our insights into regional Ethanol markets are provided by our network of reporters based locally in those markets.

 This enables us to provide in-depth price assessments and market coverage that are reliable and up-to-date on the very latest developments.

-Fuel ethanol demand will be robust but mostly steady, led by rising gasoline consumption in the US.
-However, demand pullback from US drivers due to rising gasoline and crude oil prices may tamper some consumption levels.
-Stable downstream demand in the industrial sector will keep demand mostly steady.
+Fuel ethanol demand will be robust but mostly steady, led by high gasoline demand in the US and approval for 15% ethanol blends during the summer months.
+Steady downstream demand in the industrial sector will keep demand mostly steady.

 We offer the following regional Ethanol analysis and news coverage to keep you informed of factors and developments affecting prices in the US Ethanol marketplace.

 ICIS price assessments are based on information gathered from a wide cross-section of the market, comprising consumers, producers, traders and distributors from more than 250 reporters world-wide.
 Confirmed deals, verified by both buyer and seller, provide the foundation of our price assessments.

 Our in-depth market knowledge drives our specialist focus, as we recognise the importance of individual market dynamics and not a one-size-fits-all approach.